Their Finest: Plot

 Filming begins in Devon.
-The heroic American pilot turns out to be an abysmal actor, and the production is only saved from ruin by Catrin's creative and diplomatic interventions.
-Catrin and Buckley also grow closer, as he learns to respect her work and she warms to his dark sense of humour.
-Sitting by the sea, debating the difference between reality and fiction, Buckley recalls how the First World War broke his father's spirit, and argues that stories give people a sense of structure and closure that they cannot find in a brutal and senseless world.
+The American pilot turns out to be an abysmal actor, and the production is only saved by Catrin's interventions.
+Catrin and Buckley grow closer, as he begins to respect her work and she warms to his dark sense of humour.
+Discussing the difference between reality and fiction, Buckley recalls how the First World War broke his father's spirit, and argues that stories help people by giving them a sense of structure and closure.

-The extra work means Catrin misses the opening of Ellis's exhibition, and must rush back to London to catch its final day.
+The extra work means Catrin misses the opening of Ellis's exhibition and must rush back to London to catch its final day.
 Before leaving, she reveals to Phyl that she and Ellis are not married but pretend to be for propriety.
-In London, she walks in on Ellis having sex with another woman and storms out, angrily rejecting his pleas and returning to Devon.
+In London, she walks in on Ellis having sex with another woman and storms out, snarkily rejecting his pleas and returning to Devon.

 Buckley has found out about Catrin's non-marriage, and on a moonlit night he denounces Ellis and proposes to her.
 She refuses, prompting an argument.
 Back in London, the film's American distributors demand an ending with more "oomph", but Buckley is in a romantic funk and fails to write anything satisfactory.
-Catrin spends all night in the office writing the ending, then types out a mock script returning to the night of their quarrel and providing a meaningful resolution that they could not find in the moment.
+Catrin spends all night writing the ending, then types out a mock script returning to the night of their quarrel and providing a meaningful resolution that they could not find in the moment.
 In the morning, she finds her home has been destroyed by a bomb.

 At the studio, some staff are missing due to air raids.
-Buckley and Catrin talk, reconcile, and kiss.
-As he walks away to deal with some on-set problem, a lighting rig collapses on top of him and crushes him to death in a sudden and meaningless tragedy.
-Catrin is devastated, and manages to resolve one final plot hole – all the male actors who could shoot a missing scene are injured or unavailable, so one of the (fictional) Starling twins finally gets to save the day – before going into seclusion.
-Hilliard is also injured, and is visited in hospital by his new agent Sophie, who brings offers of work and an ambiguously flirtatious or caring offer to let him recuperate in her home.
+Buckley and Catrin talk and reconcile.
+As he walks away, a lighting rig collapses on him and crushes him to death.
+Catrin is devastated, but manages to resolve one final plot hole – all the male actors who could shoot a missing scene are injured or unavailable, so one of the (fictional) Starling twins finally gets to save the day – before going into seclusion.
+Hilliard is also injured, and is visited in hospital by his new agent Sophie with offers of work and an offer to let him recuperate in her home.